uvapl/prog-natster/30 Module 3/10 Blok 1/20 Animation.md

     L_x  = []   # list of x-values
     L_y2 = []   # list of y-values for 1 of the functions

-    #--/ take small steps in x
+    #--/ kleine stapjes in x
     for x in np.arange(0,math.pi,0.02):

         y1 = math.sin(x)